A woman wearing a tan coat, carrying shopping bags walks through a mall.

 Consider these steps to protect your online purchases:

-- Track packages routinely.
+• Track packages routinely

-- Ship to a store.
+• Ship to a store

-- Set up a security camera.
+• Set up a security camera

-- Install an at-home anti-theft parcel box.
+• Install an at-home anti-theft parcel box

-- Team up with your neighbors in case you aren't home to retrieve your package.
+• Team up with your neighbors in case you aren't home to retrieve your package

-- Use parcel pick-up lockers when available.
+• Use parcel pick-up lockers when available

-- Require a signature.
+• Require a signature

 3. Lookalike Websites

-Holidays bring countless offers and discounts.
-Be wary of emails and texts with links enclosed.
-As you quickly shop to find the best deal, a simple misspelling or wrong search could land you on a lookalike website.
+So as you browse online, be wary of emails and texts with links enclosed.
+A simple misspelling or wrong search could land you on a lookalike website.
+Scammers often use imposter sites to get your personal information.

 Consider bookmarking the real sites you use often so you don't have to type in the URL.
 Also, as a rule, never go to the retailer's website by clicking a link for a deal in an email, text or social media ad.
 Instead, go directly to the site you trust.